ReemZohar/MeMail/README.md

 > **Notes:**
 > 1. The C++ server must be compiled and executed independently, using the specifications from Assignment 2.
 The Node.js server opens a TCP socket connection to it and expects it to support commands like POST <url>, GET <url>, and DELETE <url>.
 Both components are running and configured to the same port.
 >
-> 2. The TCP sercer from Exercise 2 was "locked" in a branch named "Sprint2" that can be excecuted independently.
+> 2. The TCP server from Exercise 2 was "locked" in a branch named "Sprint2" that can be excecuted independently.

 ---